qlik-oss/core-get-started/README.md

-# Getting started with the Web Platform
+# Get started with Qlik Core

 This repository contains the source code and assets for the Hello Engine, Hello Data, and Hello Visualization examples.